Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-ranks-and-powers.md

 saves, and checks, while the deity's foes receive a --4 morale penalty on attack rolls, saves, and checks.

+### Grant Spells
-**Grant Spells:** A deity automatically grants spells and domain powers to mortal divine spellcasters who pray to it.
+A deity automatically grants spells and domain powers to mortal divine spellcasters who pray to it.
 Most deities can grant spells from the cleric spell list, the ranger spell list, and from three or more domains.
 Deities with levels in the druid class can grant spells